PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

 <li><b>XPU</b>: Use the specified XPU for inference, such as <code>xpu:0</code> for the first XPU.</li>
 <li><b>MLU</b>: Use the specified MLU for inference, such as <code>mlu:0</code> for the first MLU.</li>
 <li><b>DCU</b>: Use the specified DCU for inference, such as <code>dcu:0</code> for the first DCU.</li>
-<li><b>None</b>: If set to <code>None</code>, the default value from the production line initialization will be used.
+<li><b>None</b>: If set to <code>None</code>, the default value from the pipeline initialization will be used.
 During initialization, it will prioritize the local GPU device 0; if unavailable, it will use the CPU.</li>
 </ul>
 </td>
 <td><code>None</code></td>